dcraig93/GovScan-Carnegie-Mellon-Policy-Innovation-Lab/README.md

 # Welcome to GovScan
 ## Overview
 GovScan is a vectorbase powered large language model (LLM) application that simultaneously scans multiple large PDF reports and returns specific data from natural language prompts.
+Unlike Chat GPT3.5, GovScan maintains output disaggregation so that each return can be linked directly to the orignial document text in which it was found.
+This provides users with the abilty to search and compare large PDF documents with the click of only one button, almost like using the age-old CTRL+F shortcut, but for an entire document library.
+GovScan has the potential to save ausers hours of time and millions of dollars in document research, all the while increasing the usability of large PDF reports.

 ## <a href="https://youtu.be/xSBFVVNNgTY" target="_blank">Demo Video</a>